The pond water has turned green.

 Most ponds will tolerate natural fluctuations in water levels though some small ponds may benefit.

-In these situations it’s best to use rain water, if it is available.
-If not, tap water is usually ok in small doses.
-Make sure it is left to stand for at least 24hrs to allow the chemicals to settle out and for the temperature to adjust – adding large volumes of water that is a different temperature can shock the pond.
+In these situations it’s best to use rain water if it is available.
+If not, tap water is usually OK in small doses.
+Make sure it is left to stand for at least 24 hrs to allow the chemicals to balance out and for the temperature to adjust – adding large volumes of water that is a different temperature can shock the pond.
 Tap water may also encourage algae to grow (turning the water green) so keep an eye on this.

 In larger ponds there may be no need for topping up but make sure there are still exit routes for emerging amphibians and add some ‘frog ladders’ if necessary, e.g. planks of wood, a length of pipe or plants.

-If a pond is seriously at risk of drying out, consider removing some silt to deepen it at the appropriate time of year.
+If a pond is seriously at risk of drying out, consider removing some silt to deepen it at the appropriate time of year (Autumn).
+Remember to leave any silt you have removed on a sheet (or similar) at the edge of the pond to give any invertebrates a chance to return to the water.

 A pond has completely dried up, should anything be done?